 Bulimia nervosa affects about 1.6% of adolescent and young women and 0.5% of men of comparable age.
 Those affected are persistently and overly concerned about body shape and weight.
-Unlike patients with anorexia nervosa, those with bulimia nervosa are usually of normal weight.
+Unlike patients with anorexia nervosa, those with bulimia nervosa are usually of normal or above-normal weight.

 Symptoms and Signs

 Most symptoms and physical complications result from purging.
-Self-induced vomiting leads to erosion of dental enamel of the front teeth, painless parotid (salivary) gland enlargement, and an inflamed esophagus.
-Danger signs include
+Self-induced vomiting may lead to erosion of dental enamel of the front teeth, painless parotid (salivary) gland enlargement, and an inflamed esophagus.
+Physical signs include

-Criteria for diagnosis include the following:
+Clinical criteria for diagnosis include the following:

 CBT is the treatment of choice.
 Therapy usually involves 16 to 20 individual sessions over 4 to 5 mo, although it can also be done as group therapy.
 Treatment aims to increase motivation for change, replace dysfunctional dieting with a regular and flexible pattern of eating, decrease undue concern with body shape and weight, and prevent relapse.
-CBT eliminates binge eating and purging in about 30% to 50% of patients.
+CBT eliminates binge eating and purging in about 30 to 50% of patients.
 Many others show improvement; some drop out of treatment or do not respond.
 Improvement is usually well-maintained over the long-term.

 In IPT, the emphasis is on helping patients identify and alter current interpersonal problems that may be maintaining the eating disorder.
 The treatment is both nondirective and noninterpretive and does not focus directly on eating disorder symptoms.
 IPT can be considered an alternative when CBT is unavailable.

 SSRIs used alone reduce the frequency of binge eating and vomiting, although long-term outcomes are unknown.
 SSRIs are also effective in treating comorbid anxiety and depression.
 Fluoxetine 60 mg po once/day is recommended (this dose is higher than that typically used for depression).

-Content last modified November 2013
+Content last modified May 2014